Respond to a Patent Warning Letter with a Vigorous Defense

 Face the Crisis Head-On and Resolve It Quickly

-When you receive an infringement warning letter from a practicing entity accusing you of infringement, don’t just wait and worry about what will happen next.
+When you receive a patent infringement warning letter from a practicing entity accusing you of infringement, don’t just wait and worry about what will happen next.
 Instead, act quickly and proactively to reduce the chance of the patent owner filing a lawsuit.

 To find proof of the validity problems of the patents, you need to conduct a thorough prior art search.
 Quality insights is the most helpful and effective tool for this.
 With Quality Insights, you can decide whether you need to do a further analysis of a patent, based on the comprehensive Overview, which gives you a quick summary of the patent’s status, prosecution history, and post-grant proceedings.
 If the patent is worth digging into, Quality Insights also provides Family Prior Art, Second Degree Art, and Semantic Prior Art, enabling you to collect the relevant prior art that will serve as strong evidence.
 You can also utilize File Wrapper Search to search by keywords, if there is something specific that you want to target.